Explore Natural Philosophy

 Is science tainted by bias?

-Confirmation bias occurs when scientists (often unintentionally) focus on evidence that supports their hypotheses while overlooking contradictory data.
-For example, a researcher studying the health effects of a diet might unconsciously highlight positive findings that align with their assumptions while dismissing studies that contradict them.
-The peer review process helps mitigate this bias.
+Confirmation bias occurs when scientists, often unintentionally, focus on evidence that supports their hypotheses while overlooking contradictory data.
+A researcher studying the health effects of a diet, for instance, might unconsciously highlight findings that fit their expectations while minimizing studies that cut against them.
+This is one reason science depends on replication, criticism, and peer review.
+The goal is not perfect humans, but a process strong enough to catch human weakness.

-Anthropomorphism—the tendency to interpret the world through a human lens, and it is a pervasive bias.
-We often attribute human-like traits to animals, machines, or natural phenomena, projecting our emotions, motivations, or logic onto entities that function in entirely different ways.
+Anthropomorphism is the tendency to interpret the world through a human lens.
+We often attribute human-like traits to animals, machines, or natural phenomena, projecting our emotions, motivations, or logic onto things that may function in very different ways.

-This bias often overlaps with anthropocentrism, the belief that humans are the center of the universe.
-Anthropocentrism has led to many flawed conclusions, from ancient geocentric cosmology to the dismissal of other species’ intelligence and intrinsic value.
+This bias often overlaps with anthropocentrism, the belief that humans are the center or measure of everything.
+Anthropocentrism has led to many flawed conclusions, from ancient geocentric cosmology to the underestimation of other species’ intelligence and intrinsic value.

 — map / TST —